 So I feel that you should envision your own goal; your “most beautiful dusk,” and set out to express that in whatever format you think is most appropriate, whether that be a web novel, light novel, manga, or anime (or perhaps even poems, lyrics, music or art).

 It’s most important that you create the story you want in the way you want so that you enjoy the creative process itself.
 Above all, I think you should be having fun with it.

-Remember that the second cour airs on October 2 and you don’t want to miss it because it will be 🔥.
+Remember that the second cour of 86 airs on October 2 and you don’t want to miss it because it will be 🔥.

 The story and animation are top-tier and it’s full of outstanding plot and tons of emotional moments.
 Not to mention the relatable characters, especially Lena, who is a very well-written character.